 Why is catering for these customers essential for hospitality businesses?

 Why should restaurants, cafes, and caterers consider catering for these customers?
 Not only are there millions of people living in the UK with food allergies or intolerances, there are also customers and food consumers more generally making a conscious and considered shift to eat better food for their health, and for the environment.

 The UK free-from market is worth £365 million and expected to grow by 50% by 2019.
 Yet the hospitality industry is not yet responding quickly enough to cater for these customers in their restaurants, cafes, hotels and cafeterias.

 Veganism has grown in the UK by 360% over the last 10 years.

-The food industry is evidently more concerned about keeping up with these trends, as well as others, such as reducing food waste and sustainability.
+The food industry is evidently becoming more concerned about keeping up with these trends, as well as others, such as reducing food waste and sustainability, but slowly.
 With more focus on the environment as a key global challenge, it is very likely that customers will increasingly continue to be conscious about what they eat, where it comes from and how it is produced.
 And with relationships with the EU strained, the food industry is likely to be challenged further by the rise in food production and staff costs, meaning the need to think more innovatively, more inclusively and more sustainably about providing food is more important than ever